AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

-    For each of the following language-defined functions, the Volatile_Function aspect of the function is defined to be True and the Global aspect of the function specifies that one of these two state abstractions is referenced as an In_Out global:
+    For each of the following language-defined functions, the Volatile_Function aspect of the function is defined to be True and the Global aspect of the function specifies that one of these two state abstractions is referenced as an Input global:

   * Ada.Real_Time.Clock references Ada.Real_Time.Clock_Time;